lucashemi/countries/README.md

 ## Configure environment variables

-Make a copy and configure the .env files in the root directories of each folder.
+Make a copy and configure the .env file in the back-end folder.

 ## Run docker-compose